-The crossing may require more than challenging the hero's own fear, or a confusing map, or the aid given by the supernatural guides.
-The hero must confront an event that really tests his commitment for his journey to enter the unknown world without turning point.
+The crossing may require more than challenging the hero's own fear, or a confusing map, or the aid given by the stage where the here The hero must confront an event that really tests his commitment for his journey te enter the unknown world without turning point.
 By the commitment he just made and the help from the helper aids, now he changes himself as a special figure, put his head up above the people in his ordinary life.